 I hope that helps you decide how often you will implement this analytical tool into your usage of the RootsMagic database.

-If you have more questions about either evaluating evidence or features on RootsMagic, drop them into the comments section.
+If you have more questions about evaluating evidence or features on RootsMagic, please post them in the comments section.